We hope that we can be of service to you. We welcome this opportunity to explain how the Diagnostic Laboratory operates.

 - To protect the confidentiality of our clients, the laboratory will require you to know your LADDL account number when requesting any information concerning accounts or test results.
 Your account number can be found on your invoice and on the test report.

 - The LADDL strongly suggests working with your veterinarian to submit any samples.
 Your veterinarian is uniquely qualified to interpret laboratory findings.

 - We do not advise clients about treatment of disease.
 Our specialized training and experience is in diagnostics.
 Your local veterinarian is the best source for treatment information.

 - We charge modest fees for our services to fund the purchase of supplies and materials that are essential for the operation of the laboratory.
 Submissions are subject to an accession fee.

 - The Laboratory will not accept blood or tissue from primates.
-Referral information for primate submissions, if available, will be provided upon request.
+We are happy to provide referral information for primate specimens, if available.

-- A carcass submitted will not be held more than 72 business hours.
-After that, you will be notified and the carcass will be disposed.
+- A carcass submitted without the submission form or indication of the purpose of the submission will not be held more than 72 business hours.
+After that, the client will be notified and the carcass will be disposed.
 The client will be billed for disposal.

 We appreciate your business.
 Please call 225-578-9777 if you have any questions or concerns.